 Dean's Day Off

 This is a historically proud ascent....
 Aren't all of his routes, though?
-One of the state's classic must-do single pitches at the grade.
+It is one of the state's classic, must-do, single pitches at the grade.

 Barefoot and with only funky nuts!!
 Oh, and a solid wit and BIG balls!

 With sticky rubber shoes, it's still a challenge, but modern gear makes it much safer, for sure.

 I wish I could give it the full 4 stars it deserves.
 Its only blight (unless I didn't follow the FFA true line) is the rotten chimney for the 1st 1/3 of its length.
 Perhaps Henry followed the face to its left, but I entered the nasty (but easy) chimney.

 Exit to a smooth section of slab and thin crack.
 Place small but good brass action, and tiptoe up a 5.11 balance crux with a slight runout.
 The wall steepens considerably here, and the crack widens to accept fingers.
 Get good gear of TCU/Alien, power up with cool layaways and jams and crimps, and don't stop till you get to the top.
 A two bolt rap anchor is at a distance of 35m from the ground.